-George Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank W. and Mary Gertrude (McCoy) Hanshaw Sr.
+George Lee Hanshaw Sr. was born on July 3, 1897 in Pittsburgh, Allegheny County, PA, the son of Frank W. and Mary Gertrude (McCoy) Hanshaw Sr.

 George was the first employees of what is now Merrill Lynch, today one of the world's leading financial management and advisory companies.
 He started working as an office boy on Wall Street at about age 13.
 This was interrupted by World War I, when he served as an ensign in the US Navy, and played baseball for a Naval team in Newport.

-Despite the onset of the Great Depression in 1929, George did well for a few years.
+Despite the onset of the Great Depression in 1929, George did well in business for a few years.
 Then in 1932, when the lingering economic doldrums became too overwhelming, the family lodged with his widowed mother.

 When World War II began, he used his financial acumen working for the Office of Price Administration, a federal agency under the direction of Chester Bowles.
 After the war, with business partner Roy Cohen, George began an import/export firm and a consulting business involving government regulations on prices.

 When he retired, George was involved with a wholesale meat business.
 He is seen here with Kathryn and son Barry, circa 1950.